tonydiponio1/BurkePorter_5245-01/README.md

 2026-04-09
-- Adjusted PLC and HMI files to include 2 new cameras (Camera CTRL routines, Cycle_Inspection, Cycle_Inspection_HMI, ProcessTasks, Rabbit, OpStatus)
+- Adjusted PLC and HMI files to include 2 new cameras (Camera CTRL routines, Cycle_Inspection, Cycle_Inspection_HMI, ProcessTasks, Rabbit, OpStatus, OpMode)
 - Updated all cycle routines 1st rung to use AutoCycle in place of InCycle
 - Updated all Cyclexxxx_HMI routines SFS rung